BackupTheBerlios/avidemux-svn/branches/avidemux_2.4_branch/platforms/mac/External_libs/readme.txt

 (This is for 10.4 or above)

 **************************************************************************
-* 9 July 2008, Harry van der wolf
+* 22 July 2008, Harry van der wolf
 * This is very much a "work in progress" thing and far from stable.
 * It can be considered in pre-alpha stage.
 * Scripts up to and including 0215 "should" work
+* Some 300 scripts should work too (xvid), others "are in the make"
 **************************************************************************

 CREDITS
 This way of building libraries for OSX has been developed (AFAIK) by Ippei Ukai for the Open Source project Hugin.
-I simply copied the way of working and developed the scripts necessary for Avidemux (unfortunately only a few libraries are the same)
+I simply copied the way of working and developed and created the scripts necessary for Avidemux (unfortunately only a few libraries are the same)

 INTRODUCTION
 The scripts in the scripts directory can be used to build the necessary libraries for Avidemux.